-The aim of this course is to teach the fundamentals underpinning biosolids treatment and management.
+The aim of this 2 day course is to teach the fundamentals underpinning biosolids treatment and management.
 Learn how to analyse and classify biosolids, how to select and design key treatment technologies, how the biosolids guidelines are used, and how to analyse biosolids operating problems.
 Biosolids handling is a major component of wastewater treatment operation and often accounts for half the total operating cost of sewage treatment.
 Optimising biosolids management and properly integrating it with the rest of the plant is frequently the best way to cut costs, reduce the environmental footprint, and at the same time, generate valuable, renewable resources.

 What do you get

 - Access to several leading Australian practitioners in biosolids treatment

 - An excellent introduction to biosolids management principles, technology and the associated regulations